Brain Tumor Specialist in Lucknow

 Surgery

+Surgery is the most preferred procedure for tumours, which are accessible without causing injury to vital parts of the brain.
 Surgery can help to refine the diagnosis, remove all or most of the tumour as possible and relieve intracranial pressure.
-Such a surgery is called
+Such a surgery is called craniotomy and is performed by a qualified neurosurgeon.

-Awake craniotomy is one where the surgeon opens the skull and removes the tumor when the patient is awake and talking without
+Awake craniotomy is one where the surgeon opens the skull and removes the tumor when the patient is awake and talking without anesthesia.

-The neurosurgeon may use image-guided technologies, intraoperative MRI/CT scans and functional brain mapping before surgery to
+The neurosurgeon may use image-guided technologies, intraoperative MRI/CT scans and functional brain mapping before surgery to pinpoint the tumour’s location, establish surgical boundaries and the amount of tumour, which can be removed.